Townsend Home: Architecture

 The house is constructed from limestone quarried on the Townsend farm.
 The designer of the house is unknown, as it is unknown if George Townsend had access to either architectural pattern books or a "master carpenter".
 It is entirely possible that Townsend himself designed the house.
 The home follows the tradition of finer Upright and Wing houses of the day, in the manner of those in New England and the Great Lakes region, where the style flourished.
 The Townsend Home, like many Upright and Wing houses, features characteristics of Greek Revival architecture.

 Historic significance

 The house is a fine example of the New England Upright and Wing with Greek Revival details.
 The style came to the area as settlers moved west from New York and New England.
 The house pre-dates the 1880s village of Stockton, which is 3 miles (4.8 km) away, and the home has a long association with one of the area's earliest families.
-The Townsend Home has remained in the Townsend family for at least six generations.
+The home has remained in the Townsend family for at least six generations.

 The Townsend Home was added to the U.S. National Register of Historic Places on May 17, 2005.